Jack Stockwell: 2018

 Stockwell made his debut for the Gold Coast in round 6 of the 2018 NRL season against Penrith at Penrith Park which ended in a 35-12 loss.
 Stockwell made a total of 16 appearances for the Gold Coast in 2018 as the club finished in 14th place on the table.

 2019

 Stockwell made a total of 14 appearances for the Gold Coast in the 2019 NRL season as the club endured a horror year on and off the field.
 During the halfway mark of the season, head coach Garth Brennan was sacked by the club after a string of poor results.
-The Gold Coast managed to win only 4 games for the entire season and finished last claiming the Wooden Spoon.
+The Gold Coast managed to win only four games for the entire season and finished last claiming the Wooden Spoon.

 2020

-On 5 December 2019, after failing to be re-signed by the Titans, it was revealed that Stockwell had signed on with Queensland Cup outfit, the Burleigh Bears, for the 2020 season.
+On 5 December 2019, after failing to be re-signed by the Gold Coast club, it was revealed that Stockwell had signed on with Queensland Cup outfit, the Burleigh Bears, for the 2020 season.